ModelingValueGroup/jdclare/README.md

 ##### Why do you have to specify an Universe?

 In JDclare you specify rules over a set of related objects.
+A relation is a property of type Reference.
 One particular kind of relation is the containment property.
 In JDclare all objects have to be contained (direct or indirect) by the Universe.
 The only exception is the Universe itself.
 The Universe is the only object that is not contained by another object.
 If a JDclare application you have to extend the standard Universe (DUniverse).
 The standard Universe contains all objects of JDclare itself.
 And in an extension of the standard Universe you can add the objects for your application.

 ##### Why do you specify DUniverse in stead of Universe?

-All interfaces starting with the letter 'D' are predefined interfaces part of the JDclare library and you can use or extend them in your application
+All interfaces starting with the letter 'D' are predefined interfaces part of the JDclare library and you can use or extend them in your application.

 ##### What is the meaning of the main method?
 Do we still have to specify a process?